St. George Slaying The Dragon

 St. George is thought to have been born in 280AD in Lydda, Syria Palaestina.
 He was a soldier in the Roman Empire, later becoming a martyr.
 Venerated in many religions including Anglicanism, Catholicism, Eastern and Oriental Orthodoxy.
 He is the patron saint of many countries including England and Russia and is one of the most popular military saints.
 Depicted here in the famous legend, slaying the dragon.

-Right: Saint George - Ancient Depiction
+Below: Saint George - An Older Depiction from Military Badges

 See prices for these rings